MadrasLe/aethermap/README.md

 # analysis of 2000 documents from fineweb edu

+# Note
+Built entirely on free-tier infrastructure to the mvp.
+The system processes 15,000 documents on a CPU—something many "enterprise" solutions can't do efficiently even with GPUs.

 This project is licensed under the MIT License - see the LICENSE file for details.